 One thing that does make the experience enjoyable is the arrangement of the stadium's orientation in relation to the sun.
 As the sun sets in the sky, it falls behind the press box and suite tower, casting a very long shadow full of relief from the heat of the South Florida sun, something that is unrelenting especially early in the season.
 The seats all have backs to them and are comfortable which also makes the game day experience quite comfortable.
 FAU Stadium offers a beautiful view of the Atlantic ocean from the stands, something no other stadium offers in South Florida.

 Boca Raton is a beautiful part of Palm Beach County.
 In addition, FAU's campus is clean, South Florida-esque in appearance, and overall visually appealing.
-Not far from the campus is also a beautiful strip shop that plays hosts to a PF Changs, J. Alexanders, Shake Shack, Whole Foods, Barnes & Noble, and more.
+Not far from the campus is a beautiful strip shop that plays host to a PF Changs, J. Alexanders, Shake Shack, Whole Foods, Barnes & Noble, and more.
 Equidistant to the east of campus is the Atlantic Ocean.
 There, you can find a beautiful beach as well as the Gumbo Limbo Nature Center where visitors can get a look at some of coastal Florida's natural habitats and inhabitants thanks to boardwalks through the mangroves and natural butterfly gardens.

 Near the beach, hotels are easy to find.
 What Boca Raton lacks in nightlife more commonly found in Miami and Fort Lauderdale, the area more than makes up for in relaxation.
 In addition, Palm Beach International Airport isn't far from Boca Raton, with Fort Lauderdale and Miami less than an hour away as well.